pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

       return 0;
   }

-We can override many other operators for our new ``Fraction`` class.
+We can overload many other operators for our new ``Fraction`` class.
 Some of the most important of these are the basic arithmetic operations.
 We would like to be able to create two ``Fraction`` objects and then be able to add them together using the standard “+” notation.
 At this point, if we try